Skip to content

 Hero image with the logos of the best iPhone email apps

-I spent several days testing the most popular iOS email apps, and based on my experiences, here are my picks for the 10 best iPhone email apps.
+I've used all sorts of email apps on my iPhone over the years, and to find the best of the best, I spent time testing the most popular iOS email apps.
+Based on my experiences, here are my picks for the eight best iPhone email apps.

-• Mail by Apple for a no-frills email app
+• Mail by Apple for simplicity and privacy

 • Outlook for a balance between simplicity and features